rebooting/godot_devcontainer/Readme.md

 - **Hardware Compatibility**: Tested on an AMD iGPU 8600G.
 Compatibility with other GPUs is not claimed.
 It will probably work with recent Ryzen iGPUs
 - **Testing**: This setup has not been extensively tested.
 Use at your own risk.
 - **VScode integration with Godot**: not tested yet
+- **Linux**: This setup is for Linux only ( am running Kubuntu 24.04 and KDENeon), I have no idea if it will run under WSL2 ( maybe someday I'll test)

 ## Notes